ifrycolorado/ClassTimeTrackingAnalysis/README.md

 2. My time use falls _very_ short of the "3 hours of outside work per credit per week" metric (see [graph](images/hours_per_credit.png)).
 If I spent an average of 12 hours per week on homework and spent about 12 hours in lecture every week, that's only 24 hours a week, as opposed to the "expected" 48 hours a week.
 3. My [time per day](images/F2023_per_day.png) is very slanted.
 I knew I would never have commitments on Monday nights, so that's when I would do most of my work.

+# My Learning Style

+Everybody learns (and works) differently, so my data will undoubtedly differ from other students.

+My learning style has a few characteristics:
+1. **Trust and In-Person**: I absolutely prefer to learn from a lecturer that I trust rather than read something online, so attending lectures is a priority.
+This will reduce the amount of time an assignment takes because the work of understanding the concepts will have been completed in lecture.
+2. **Individual**: I hate studying or doing homework in groups, so the vast majority of tracked entries describe individual, solo work.
+3. **Writing**: I take hand-written notes for every lecture and most readings.
+It keeps me engaged in the content and helps me actively organize my thoughts.

 # Toggl Details

 For you Toggl power users, each course was designated as its own project, each assignment was as its own time entry, and each semester was organized as a client.
 Domains and Types are tags.